 Mildred died on Dec.
 30, 1975, and was buried in Green Ridge Memorial Park.
 William married again, to Esther (Whoric) Welling (1915-1982).

 Daughter Mildred "Pat" Giles (1929-2007) was born on Sept.
 12, 1929 in Connellsville.
-She married Wallace Eugene "Gene" Stull (1927-1999) and had four children -- Debra Catherine Cauffiel, Suzanne Kinzey Buzzelli, Candice Marie Stull and Sandra Lane Neufeld.
+On April 13, 1952, she married Wallace Eugene "Gene" Stull (1927-1999).
+The pair went on to bear four children together -- Debra Catherine Cauffiel, Suzanne Kinzey Buzzelli, Candice Marie Stull and Sandra Lane Neufeld.
 The family grieved at the untimely death of daughter Candice.
 For many years, Mildred earned a living as a lead cook for Connellsville State General Hospital and then Highlands Hospital.
 The family were members of Faith Bible Church.
 In her spare time, Mildred liked to play cards in local clubs including the Ladies Card Club, with which she was affiliated for 52 years.
 Wallace passed away on Oct.
 1, 1999.
 Mildred outlived her husband by eight years.
 As her health declined, she was admitted to Laurel Ridge Care Center in Uniontown.
 She succumbed there at the age of 77 on July 31, 2007.
 Rev. Barry Witt officiated at the funeral service.
 Interment followed in Green Ridge Memorial Park in Pennsville near Connellsville.

 Son Robert L. Giles (1934-1993) was born in 1934.
 He "was employed by the Connellsville Area School District for 24 years as an air conditioner and heat maintenance person," said the Daily Courier.
 He also was a trustee of the Connellsville Township Volunteer Fire Company and the Fraternal Order of Eagles 493.
 He married Harriet E. Porterfield (1934-2005), daughter of Ben and Leona (Ritenour) Porterfield of Rogers Mills, Fayette County.
 They had four children -- Barbara Ann Wisilosky, Bobbie Kay Thomas, David Allen Giles and Steven Lewis Giles.
 Harriet was a longtime seamstress with Connellsville Sportswear, working there for 32 years.
 She also was active with the auxiliary groups of the Eagles and fire department.
 She died in Uniontown Hospital on June 29, 2005, at the age of 70.
 Burial was in Green Ridge Memorial Park, with Rev. Robert Swope officiating at the funeral service, and an obituary appearing in the Connellsville Daily Courier.